 'God so loved the world that He gave His only begotten

 Son, that whoever believes in Him should not perish but have everlasting life.'
-This, of course, is John 3:16.

 Jehovah's Witnesses certainly claim to believe, to trust, or to exercise faith in the Son of God, yet virtually no one in any congregation will partake of the bread and the wine when opportunity is given and these

-reverence celebrate this practice until He returns.
-This is in accordance with 1
+should in reverence celebrate this practice until He returns.
+This is in accordance with 1 Corinthians 11:23-26.

 Well, did you know that to genuinely believe in the Son of God brings with that belief some